KevinAst/svelte-native-forms/TOOLING.md

 DEPLOYMENT       NOTE: we DEPLOY the application
 ==========
-app:deploy .....
-AI: ?? deploy latest application to https://svelte-native-forms.js.org/app/
+app:deploy ..... deploy latest application to https://svelte-native-forms.js.org/app/
                  NOTE: This script FIRST builds the app from scratch ... via preapp:deploy